 I am still in contact with my Music specialist teacher and have also been in contact with other lecturers about the upcoming NQT INSET day they have arranged.

-I would definitely recommend a degree at Plymouth University to anyone and everyone.
+I would definitely recommend a degree at University of Plymouth to anyone and everyone.
 Plymouth is an amazing city and the support and opportunities the University provides is extensive.